 - Meanwhile, make galette fillings.

-Note: If using a food processor to make the dough, place flour and salt in the processor, add the cold butter and pulse 5-6 times to incorporate the butter into the flour.
+Note: If using a food processor to make the dough, place flour and salt in the processor, add the cold butter and pulse 5-6 times to incorporate butter into flour.
 Then add the cold buttermilk in 3-4 additions, pulsing after each.
 Finish the dough on the work surface, same as above.

 For the savory galette:

-- Toss veggies, goat cheese, roasted garlic and some grated Parmigiano-Reggiano together in a bowl.
+- Toss veggies, goat cheese, roasted garlic and grated Parmigiano-Reggiano together in a bowl.
 Adjust seasoning as desired.

 For the sweet galette:

-- The sweet galette is formed the same way as the savory galette above.
+- The sweet galette is formed the same way as the savory galette (above).